AnselJ38/Electra/README.md

 ## Installation

-Follow these steps to set up Werego on your local machine:
+Follow these steps to set up Electra on your local machine:

 1. **Clone the Repository:**